-1. When any Seafarer suffers total or partial loss of, or damage to, their personal effects due to whatever cause, either whilst serving on board the Ship or travelling to and from the Ship, they shall be entitled to recover from the Company compensation up to a maximum specified in the attached Schedule (Annex 1).
+1. When any Seafarer suffers total or partial loss of, or damage to, their personal effects, due to whatever cause, either whilst serving on board the ship or travelling to and from the ship, they shall be entitled to recover from the Company compensation up to a maximum specified in Annex 1 of this agreement.
 The Seafarer shall certify that any information provided with regard to lost property is true to the best of their knowledge.

-2. The Company shall take measures for safeguarding property left on board by sick, injured, or deceased Seafarers and for returning it to them or to their next of kin.
+2. The Company shall take measures for safeguarding property left on board by sick, injured or deceased seafarers and for returning it to them or to their next of kin.